RoentDek home

 Advanced digital read-out:

 For advanced applications (e.g. extreme multi-hit conditions) the use of CFDs and TDCs can become inadequate due to dead-time limitations and lack of desired information on the pulse height and shape of the detector signals.
-For such demands it is possible to record the signal sequence from the detector by a fast ADC system (FADC).
+For such demands it is possible to record the signal sequence from the detector by a fast ADC system (fADC).
 RoentDek supports this technique with adequate front-end electronics (see above) and data analysis software (please contact RoentDek for details).

 6 Auxiliary items: